nathanriggs/AppleIIAsm-Collection/README.md

 ---
 ## Introduction

 This is a general purpose library in 6502 Assembly for the Apple II.
 Originally, I began this project as research for a platform study of the Apple \]\[ system, learning Assembly for the first time.
 However, after speaking to a number of folk who are still actively involved in a community of enthusiasts, I noticed that there was no cohesive place for a first-time learner to find well-documented code, basic data structures and control loops, or even a good and intuitive listing of hooks for the system.
 There are plenty of books--some very old, some very new--that detail these things somewhat cohesively and are fantastic resources for beginners, but very few of them adequately serve as an good basis for understanding the platform as a whole.
 There are also many webpages out there dedicated to this matter--but as is the nature of the Internet, they are fractured resources that come and go at the blink of an eye.
-Thus, Appl\]\[AsmLib began.
+Thus, Apple\]\[AsmLib began.

 Ultimately, my aim is to create a large enough collection of routines to address any domain of development for the Apple II family in Assembly while maintaining an ease of access to beginners that is hard to come by.
 I'll do my best to acknowledge when a routine is inspired by (or mostly copied from) another source, and will exclude them from the Apache License 2.0 when necessary; I hope to replace anything of this sort with original work as I revise.
 If you find your own source here, but would rather it not be here, please reach out to me and I'll remove it immediately.